mac-comp221-sp23/mac-comp221-sp23.github.io/_pages/Activity16.markdown

 ## Activity
 ### Part 1
-Today, Let's through the development of a max-flow algorithm using the Floyd-Fulkerson method!
+Today, Let's walk through the development of a max-flow algorithm using the Floyd-Fulkerson method!

-1. First, we'll note that the pseudocode provided in class for Floyd-Fulkerson is *underspecified*: we'll write out the steps of the pseudocode in a more concrete manner.
+1. First, we'll note that the pseudocode provided in class for Floyd-Fulkerson is *underspecified*: **write out the steps of the pseudocode in a more concrete manner**.
 Arrive at consensus with your tablemates about how you might find an augmenting path (the tricky part of the implementation)!
 Note that we'll also know when $s$ and $t$ are disconnected when this path finding algorithm fails to find a path, which will allow us to set our termination condition for our while loop!

     > ###### HINT
     > Observe that an edge $e$ is only in the residual graph $G_r$ iff the remaining capacity $c(e) - f(e) > 0$.